-Do you want to watch a World Cup match?
-A lot of online FIFA streams aren’t available worldwide.
+While there are a lot of free online FIFA streams, they’re not all available worldwide.
 Still, you can get access if you follow these steps:

 - Download and install the VPN software on your device.